 Create a Photoshop Template

-One way to create a consistent look for across all your images for Instagram and Pinterest is to use a Photoshop template.
 If you use the same color scheme for background images, a consistent font (when you add text), and place your logo on the image then you will be presenting your brand better and with more consistency.
+One way to create a consistent look across all your images for Instagram and Pinterest is to use a Photoshop template.

 1. Create a PSD file in Photoshop.
 Name it Instagram_Template or Pinterest_Template.
 Something that you will remember and that will be easy for you to find.
 Organizing your files is a huge step in the right direction to getting your content out there!
-Your image dimensions should be around 670px square.
+Your image dimensions should be around 670px square for Instagram.
 I make mine 675 because it works better in Latergram.me.
+Photoshop images should be 600px x 900px.

-2. Next open up the graphics you want to use each time you make an image.
-This might be your logo, a border, or other graphic (saved as a png) that you want to have over your images.
+2. Next, open up the graphics you want to use each time you make an image.
+This might be your logo, a border, or other graphics (saved as a png) that you want to have as an overlay on your images.

 5. Once you have designed your image for Instagram or Photoshop, you need to save it into a folder that you know you can access easily to create a post.
 I save mine into a DropBox folder so I can access them from my laptop or my phone.
 It saves me having to email them to myself or worry that I won’t have them when I need to post them. (side note: if you use Apple products, you can always “airdrop” them to your other device as well.
 I just discovered this and have used this method a few times now).

 6. All of these tips and instructions work the same for creating Pinterest images.
-The file size I use for specific images that I upload to Pinterest or “hide” in a blog post for Pinners is 800px wide by 1500px long.
+The file size I use for specific images that I upload to Pinterest or “hide” in a blog post for Pinners is 600px wide by 900px long.
 You can adjust the length depending on the content you are adding.
+Pinterest is now cutting off images in the preview that are longer than 900px.
+Longer is not necessarily better.

 Looking for more resources to help create some fabulous images.
 Purchase my download that contains tutorials for Photoshop and PicMonkey, Free Graphics, Free Images, and a List of Resources for more information, apps, and goodies!